 I was conflicted as to whether to stop or not.
 Getting restarted going uphill in this 12-16% dirt section was almost impossible.
 Plus I would have no clue on how to assist an injured rider, other than to keep him from rolling off the road to his death.
 But as I approached he was swearing at one rider who was trying to assist him so that made my decision easy.
 The thought of beating last year’s time never entered my mind.

-Not far behind me was Aneeka Reed, a 16 year old from Vermont.
+Not far behind me was Aneeka Reed, a 16-year-old from Vermont.
 They teased the old group (45+) by putting juniors (under 20) with us.
 I think she started ahead of me and I passed her at some point.
 But at Mile 4 she came up in between another rider and me.
-I turned to her and asked, in a mocking tone, “What do you think this is, a race?”
+I turned to her and asked, in a sarcastic tone, “What do you think this is, a race?”

 She was holding her back.
-We talked briefly and over the next couple of miles we were in contact and then not in contact.
+We talked briefly and over the next couple of miles, we were in contact and then not in contact.
 She would catch me on the lesser grades (12%) and I was more powerful on the steeper grades (16-18%).
 Her goal was to finish without stopping.
+I liked this kid.

 I mentioned to her the dirt section which is when she told me she had never been on the road before.
 I was hoping she knew when it began.
 Heck, I was hoping she was going to tell me there was no dirt section that they finally paved it over.